Month: January 2024

 Romanovs, Rasputin and the Russian Revolution

-Queen Victoria of Britain had nine children and most of them married into the royal families of Europe.
-This was normal in the 1800s as marriage with commoners was not allowed so the royal families interbred.
-But such inbreeding led to the persistence or magnification of bad genetic traits.
-One such genetic defect in Victoria’s line was the gene part (called an allele) that codes for hemophilia, a rare blood clotting condition.
-This inherited disease passed through her descendants either via female carriers or affected males.
-The incidence of hemophilia in the Romanov royal family was one of the contributing factors to the Russian Revolution of 1917.
+One such genetic defect was haemophilia, a bleeding disease.
+A gene part (called an allele) codes for hemophilia.
+This allele is on the X chromosome so if a male inherits the affected X, he gets the rare blood clotting condition.
+This inherited disease passed through Victoria’s descendants either via female carriers with XX make up or affected males with XY.
+Read more below.
 Let’s examine this fascinating topic of Romanovs, Rasputin and the Russian Revolution.
 It has a lot to do with hemophilia which will be explained below so keep reading.

 Hemophilia and the Romanovs

-Alexei, the tsarevitch and only son of Romanov tsar Nicholas II of Russia had this game changing hemophilia gene defect.
-Because of this he was destined to a short life of restricted activity lest he bleed to death from an injury.
-His four older sisters, the grand duchesses, Olga, Tatiana, Maria and Anastasia being girls, did not have the disease though they possibly were carriers of it.
 Historian, Helen Rappaport eludes to this in her brilliant books.
 Modern DNA analysis of the duchesses remains reveal that only Anastatia was a carrier.
 The gene lottery was more kind to the daughters than the son.
-The chance of being a carrier if your mother is one is 50% yet three of the girls escaped being carriers purely by chance.
+The chance of being a carrier if your mother is one is 50% yet three of the girls were not carriers purely by chance.

 Hemophilia is caused by a gene mutation

-Victoria carried a gene mutation on one of her X chromosomes that can cause hemophilia to be expressed.
 A gene mutation is an accidental change in the genetic code of an individual.
 It can occur during the copying of genes as the cells multiply and most of the time these small changes do not affect anything adversely.
 However, if a mutation affects the coding or instructions for an enzyme or metabolic factor this mutation can be deadly for the person who has or inherits the mutated gene code.
-In the case of hemophilia, the gene alteration prevented adequate production of clotting factor 8 and 9 which are essential for the body’s response to a hemorrhage of any magnitude.

 The gene mutation for hemophilia is on the X chromosome

 Such was the case for Queen Victoria’s mutation.
 How it occurred no one knows.
-She may have inherited this genetic alteration from a parent or happened first in her gene code.
+She may have inherited this genetic alteration from a parent or it happened first in her gene code.
 It was only noticed after the event when one of her sons, Prince Frederick started having blood clotting issues.
 Because the defect for the gene determining the clotting factor 8 was on one of her two X chromosomes and is a recessive ie not dominant allele, her other normal X chromosome masked the defect.
-Queen Victoria consequently did not suffer from the disease.
-Females with the defective X chromosome do not have hemophilia.

 In the late 19th century, genetic science was in its infancy.
 The occurrence of this gene mutation had been noticed because it was in the royal family.
 From then on the royal families of Europe were watchful for its appearance in their sons.
 With the line of succession usually via the male descendants this was a worry.
 Victoria only became queen because there were no male descendants to take the throne.